-An organization with good stewardship would have 1 or 2 employees who own and operate the stewardship program.
-An organization with a great stewardship program has all their employees and volunteers involved in the stewardship process in some regard.
+An organization with a good donor stewardship plan will have one or two employees who are in charge of planning and executing the whole thing.
+An organization with a great stewardship program has all its employees and volunteers involved in the stewardship process in some regard.

-Everyone at your NPO must know how their role fits with and supports the stewardship plan.
-This can also include treating your loyal donors as valuable members of your team, who can provide helpful feedback on the effectiveness of your stewardship plans.
+Everyone at your organization should know how their role fits into and supports your overall donor stewardship plan.
+This can even include treating your loyal donors as valuable members of your team who can provide helpful feedback on your plan’s effectiveness.

 Create Your Own Donor Stewardship Plan in 5 Easy Steps